 CASE SUMMARY

-In 2019, the U.S. Supreme Court conclusively held that partisan gerrymandering claims present nonjusticiable political questions which cannot be decided by federal courts.
-The Court's ruling hinged on the necessity of partisan gerrymandering claims being resolved through the application of a "clear, manageable, and politically neutral" standard, which the Court found had not emerged despite litigation on the issue spanning several decades.
-Having already recognized in earlier cases that partisan considerations when redistricting are unavoidable and constitutionally permissible to some degree, the Court explained that partisan gerrymandering claims imposes upon federal courts the vague and inherently policy-based task of determining when partisan dominance is "too much," a determination that they are not equipped to make in a legally sound and consistent manner.
-Further supporting their conclusion, the Court identified several alternative means to address the issue of partisan gerrymandering including the passing of State constitutional amendments and statutes, as several States had already successfully done, or Congressional action via the Elections Clause.
+• On June 27, 2019, SCOTUS conclusively held that partisan gerrymandering claims presented nonjusticiable political questions that can’t be decided by federal courts.
+The Court explained that resolving partisan gerrymandering claims required a “clear, manageable, and politically neutral” standard for review which had not emerged despite decades of litigation on the issue.
+Having already held in previous cases that partisan considerations when redistricting are unavoidable and constitutionally permissible to some degree, the Court found these claims impose upon federal courts the vague and inherently policy-based task of determining when partisan dominance is “too much” – a determination that they aren’t equipped to make in a legally sound and consistent manner.
+As further support for their ruling, the Court identified several alternative means to address partisan gerrymandering, including the passage of state constitutional amendments and statutes as several States had already done, or Congressional action via the U.S. Constitution’s Elections Clause.

 Significance: Partisan gerrymandering claims are non-justiciable political questions that cannot be decided by federal courts.